-During evening and nighttime hours the EE displaces in the region of diffuse aurora, equatorward of the discrete auroral forms, and projects along magnetic field lines into the inner magnetosphere between the plasmasphere and the central plasma sheet of the magnetospheric tail (Galperin and Feldstein, 1996).
-Additional to this basic term, an appreciable contribution to the EE comes during daytime hours from the PRC, which is situated in the nearnoon sector of the equatorial magnetosphere near the magnetopause.
+During evening and nighttime hours the EE is located in the region of diffuse aurora, equatorward of the discrete auroral forms, and projects along magnetic field lines into the inner magnetosphere between the plasmasphere and the central plasma sheet of the magnetospheric tail (Galperin and Feldstein, 1996).
+In addition to this basic term, an appreciable contribution to the EE comes during daytime hours from the PRC, which is situated in the near-noon sector of the equatorial magnetosphere near the magnetopause.
 The WE comprises nighttime MLT from the morning to evening hours and is located in the central plasma sheet, projecting along the magnetic field lines into the auroral oval.
-The generation of the WE takes place deep inside the plasma sheet, far from magnetic field lines that form the polar cap boundary at the nightside.
-The PE is controlled by the IMF By component and closely related to dayside reconnection processes, which cause the increase of open magnetic flux in the polar cap.
+The generation of the WE takes place deep inside the plasma sheet, far from magnetic field lines that form the polar cap boundary on the night side.
+The PE is controlled by the IMF B{y} component and is closely related to dayside reconnection processes, which cause the increase in open magnetic flux in the polar cap.